ArtifexSoftware/MuPDF.NET/docs/api/document.rst

-:meth:`Document.SetPageMode`                    PDF only: set the PageMode :meth:`Document.SetPageLayout`                  PDF only: set the PageLayout :meth:`Document.SetToc`                         PDF only: set the table of contents (TOC) :meth:`Document.SetTocItem`                     update TOC item by index :meth:`Document.SetXmlMetaData`                 PDF only: create or update document XML metadata :meth:`Document.SubsetFonts`                    PDF only: create font subsets :meth:`Document.SwitchLayer`                    PDF only: activate OC configuration :meth:`Document.Write`                          write document :meth:`Document.CopyXref`                       PDF only: copy a PDF dictionary to another `xref` :meth:`Document.GetKeyXref`                     PDF only: get the value of a dictionary key :meth:`Document.GetKeysXref`                    PDF only: list the keys of object at `xref` :meth:`Document.GetXrefObject`                  PDF only: get the definition source of `xref` :meth:`Document.XrefIsFont`                     check if `xref` is a font object :meth:`Document.XrefIsImage`                    check if `xref` is a image object :meth:`Document.XrefIsStream`                   check if `xref` is a stream object :meth:`Document.XrefIsXObject`                  check if `xref` is a form xobject :meth:`Document.SetKeyXRef`                     PDF only: set the value of a dictionary key :meth:`Document.GetXrefStream`                  get decompressed `xref` stream :meth:`Document.GetXrefStreamRaw`               PDF only: raw stream source at `xref` :meth:`Document.XrefXmlMetaData`                PDF only: return XML metadata :data:`xref` number :meth:`Document.UpdateTocItem`                  update bookmark by letting it point to nowhere :meth:`Document.UpdateObject`                   PDF only: Replace object definition of :data:`xref` with the provided string :meth:`Document.UpdateStream`                   Replace the stream of an object identified by *xref*, which must be a PDF dictionary.
+:meth:`Document.SetPageMode`                    PDF only: set the PageMode :meth:`Document.SetPageLayout`                  PDF only: set the PageLayout :meth:`Document.SetToc`                         PDF only: set the table of contents (TOC) :meth:`Document.SetTocItem`                     Update TOC item by index :meth:`Document.SetXmlMetaData`                 PDF only: create or update document XML metadata :meth:`Document.SubsetFonts`                    PDF only: create font subsets :meth:`Document.SwitchLayer`                    PDF only: activate OC configuration :meth:`Document.Write`                          Write document :meth:`Document.CopyXref`                       PDF only: copy a PDF dictionary to another `xref` :meth:`Document.GetKeyXref`                     PDF only: get the value of a dictionary key :meth:`Document.GetKeysXref`                    PDF only: list the keys of object at `xref` :meth:`Document.GetXrefObject`                  PDF only: get the definition source of `xref` :meth:`Document.XrefIsFont`                     Check if `xref` is a font object :meth:`Document.XrefIsImage`                    Check if `xref` is a image object :meth:`Document.XrefIsStream`                   Check if `xref` is a stream object :meth:`Document.XrefIsXObject`                  Check if `xref` is a form xobject :meth:`Document.SetKeyXRef`                     PDF only: set the value of a dictionary key :meth:`Document.GetXrefStream`                  Get decompressed `xref` stream :meth:`Document.GetXrefStreamRaw`               PDF only: raw stream source at `xref` :meth:`Document.XrefXmlMetaData`                PDF only: return XML metadata :data:`xref` number :meth:`Document.UpdateTocItem`                  Update bookmark by letting it point to nowhere :meth:`Document.UpdateObject`                   PDF only: Replace object definition of :data:`xref` with the provided string :meth:`Document.UpdateStream`                   Replace the stream of an object identified by *xref*, which must be a PDF dictionary.
-:meth:`Document.IsStream`                       PDF only: check whether an :data:`xref` is a stream object :attr:`Document.ChapterCount`                   number of chapters :attr:`Document.FormFonts`                      number of chapters :attr:`Document.IsClosed`                       has document been closed?
+:meth:`Document.IsStream`                       PDF only: check whether an :data:`xref` is a stream object :attr:`Document.ChapterCount`                   Number of chapters :attr:`Document.FormFonts`                      Number of chapters :attr:`Document.IsClosed`                       Has document been closed?
 :attr:`Document.IsDirty`                        PDF only: has document been changed yet?
-:attr:`Document.IsEncrypted`                    document (still) encrypted?
+:attr:`Document.IsEncrypted`                    Document (still) encrypted?
-:attr:`Document.IsFastWebaccess`                is PDF linearized?
+:attr:`Document.IsFastWebaccess`                Is PDF linearized?
-:attr:`Document.IsFormPDF`                      is this a Form PDF?
+:attr:`Document.IsFormPDF`                      Is this a Form PDF?
-:attr:`Document.IsPDF`                          is this a PDF?
+:attr:`Document.IsPDF`                          Is this a PDF?
-:attr:`Document.IsReflowable`                   is this a reflowable document?
+:attr:`Document.IsReflowable`                   Is this a reflowable document?
 :attr:`Document.IsRepaired`                     PDF only: has this PDF been repaired during open?
 :attr:`Document.Language`                       Document language
-:attr:`Document.LastLocation`                   (chapter, pno) of last page :attr:`Document.MetaData`                       metadata :attr:`Document.MarkInfo`                       PDF MarkInfo value :attr:`Document.Name`                           filename of document :attr:`Document.NeedsPass`                      require password to access data?
+:attr:`Document.LastLocation`                   (chapter, pno) of last page :attr:`Document.MetaData`                       Metadata :attr:`Document.MarkInfo`                       PDF MarkInfo value :attr:`Document.Name`                           Filename of document :attr:`Document.NeedsPass`                      Require password to access data?
-:attr:`Document.Outline`                        first Outline item :attr:`Document.PageCount`                      number of pages :attr:`Document.Permissions`                    permissions to access the document :attr:`Document.PageMode`                       PDF PageMode value :attr:`Document.PageLayout`                     PDF PageMode value :attr:`Document.VersionCount`                   PDF count of versions
+:attr:`Document.Outline`                        First Outline item :attr:`Document.PageCount`                      Number of pages :attr:`Document.Permissions`                    Permissions to access the document :attr:`Document.PageMode`                       PDF PageMode value :attr:`Document.PageLayout`                     PDF PageMode value :attr:`Document.VersionCount`                   PDF count of versions